Willoughby (NSW)

 Population growth drivers in Willoughby are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population for Willoughby (NSW) statistical area (Lv2) is around 7,474.
-This figure reflects an increase of approximately 350 people since the 2021 Census, which reported a population of 7,124.
-The change is inferred from AreaSearch's estimation of the resident population at 7,421 in June 2024, along with validation of around 280 new addresses since the Census date.
-This results in a population density ratio of approximately 4,585 persons per square kilometer, placing Willoughby (NSW) within the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 4.9% since the census is competitive with its SA4 region's growth fundamentals, being within 0.8 percentage points of the latter's 5.7%.
-Overseas migration contributed approximately 94.0% to Willoughby (NSW)'s overall population gains during recent periods.
+Willoughby's population is estimated at around 7,510 as of Feb 2026.
+This reflects an increase of 386 people since the 2021 Census, which reported a population of 7,124.
+The change is inferred from AreaSearch's estimation of the resident population at 7,421 following examination of ABS data released in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,607 persons per square kilometer, placing Willoughby in the top 10% nationally according to AreaSearch.
+The suburb's 5.4% growth since census is within 0.4 percentage points of its SA4 region (5.8%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods in Willoughby.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in June 2024, with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in December 2022, with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Willoughby (NSW) is expected to increase its population by approximately 432 persons based on aggregated SA2-level projections, reflecting a gain of around 3.9% in total over the 17 years.
+Future population dynamics anticipate a median increase, with Willoughby expected to increase by 432 persons to 2041, reflecting a gain of 3.4% in total over the 17 years.

 Frequently Asked Questions - Population